cpske/ISP/automation/index.md

 Continuous Integration tools

-* Using automatic build and test with CircleCI or Travis on Github.
+* Using automatic build and test with Travis-CI on Github.
 * Github's C.I. features
+* Other Popular CI Platforms are:
+  - Jenkins
+  - Hudson (predecessor to Jenkins)
+  - TeamCity
+  - Cruise Control - one of the first, and still great, CI
+  - Buddy
+  - CircleCI
+* [20 Best CI Tools](https://www.guru99.com/top-20-continuous-integration-tools.html) on guru99 has nice summary
+* [Comparison of 15 CI Tools](https://www.softwaretestinghelp.com/tools/24-best-continuous-integration-tool/) on softwaretestinghelp.com compares features

+Some CI tools are hosted services, like Travis-CI and CircleCI.

+Others CI are self-hosted, meaning you download the code and run it on your own server (typically a virtual server), such as Jenkins and Cruise Control.
+Travis-CI is reportedly a customized version of Jenkins or Hudson.

 [Travis CI Demo Project](travis-demo-project)